-Another benefit with going with a desktop is that there is more space to perform upgrades in the future, so you can add more memory or storage, swap out your graphics card, and upgrade your motherboard and processor down the road.
+Another benefit of going with a desktop is that there is more space to perform upgrades in the future, so you can add more memory or storage, swap out your graphics card, and upgrade your motherboard and processor down the road.
 When shopping for a gaming desktop, you should look for key features like upgradability, expandability, and support for the latest protocols, like Thunderbolt 3, which could help extend the life of your investment.

 Gamers will also want to have enough RAM — we suggest at least 16GB of memory — and fast storage.
-You won’t need to invest on an expensive SSD with large storage by going with a dual-drive strategy.
+Moreover, taking the dual-drive route means you don’t need to invest in an expensive SSD with large storage.
 This allows you to pair a more modest capacity SSD with a larger hard drive to store all the large media libraries for your game.

-Given that not many titles today support multiple graphics cards, all this power would be wasted — unless you’re using the same rig for creative work during the day — so most gamers will likely want to stick with a single high-end graphics card, like Nvidia’s RTX 2080 Ti series or AMD’s new 7nm Radeon RX 5000 graphics, which will be powerful enough to last for a few years.
+Given that not many titles today support multiple graphics cards, all this power would be wasted unless you’re using the same rig for creative work during the day.
+Most gamers will likely want to stick with a single high-end graphics card, like Nvidia’s RTX 3080 or AMD’s new 7nm Radeon RX 5000 graphics, which will be powerful enough to last for a few years.

 Absolutely not.
-With sales of general purpose desktops stagnating in recent years, manufacturers like HP and Lenovo are investing more resources into their gaming brands to fuel growth.
+With sales of general-purpose desktops stagnating in recent years, manufacturers like HP and Lenovo are investing more resources into their gaming brands to fuel growth.

-- The best desktop computers for 2020
+- The best 4K monitors for 2021